|

 groff/1.23.0/tmac/mm/style.cov and load it with the mso

 request.
-The default style is “ms”; the ms.cov file
+The default style is ms; the ms.cov file prepares

-prepares a cover page resembling that of the ms package.
-A
+a cover page resembling those of the ms package.
+A .cov

-.cov file must define a COVEND macro, which a document must
+file must define a COVEND macro, which a document must call

-call at the end of the cover description.
-Use cover
+at the end of the cover description.
+Use cover description

-description macros in the following order; only TL and AU
+macros in the following order; only TL and AU are required.

 .COVER